DataDog/dd-sdk-ios/docs/rum_collection/rum_getting started.md

     {{% /tab %}}
     {{< /tabs >}}

 RUM SDK automatically tracks user sessions, depending on options provided at SDK initialization.
-Learn more about [initialization parameters][8] for SDK configuartion options.
+Learn more about [`trackingConsent`][8] to add GDPR compliance for your EU users, [initialization parameters][9] for SDK configuartion options.

+### Initialize RUM Monitor and URLSesssionDelegate

-3. Configure and register the RUM Monitor.
+Configure and register the RUM Monitor.
 You only need to do it once, usually in your `AppDelegate` code:

     ```swift
     import Datadog